By Diamond Mike Watson.

 Love.
 (The source of all virtues.)

-Love is the center of the Living Promises.
-It is the origin of all virtues.
+One may consider Love is the center of the Living Promises.
+It may be the origin of all virtues.
 Knowing we are loved shapes us into who we are.
 Only when we know we are loved can we love ourselves.
 When we love ourselves, it is easy to love others.
 When we love others, our world becomes our beautiful home.

 1. Be Kind.
 Love yourself.
 Love others.
-Treat others with care and compassion.
 Recognize your reflection in others.
+Treat all that lives with compassion.

-3. Be Thankful.
+4. Be Thankful.
 Have immense gratitude for all things.
-Be thankful for your dwelling, your body, your breath, your food, your senses, and all that adds richness to your life.
-Be thankful even for your suffering and shortcomings which strengthen your character.
+Be thankful for your dwelling, your body, and your senses.
+Be thankful even for your suffering and shortcomings which strengthen you.

-4. Be Joyful.
-Smile and find great joy in all things.
-Be peaceful without worry.
+5. Be Joyful.
+Smile, laugh and find great joy in all things.

-Be joyful for the sunshine of morning, the fragrance of a flower, the voice and embrace of someone you love, and the calm darkness of night.
+Be joyful for the sunshine of morning, the darkness of night, and everything between.

 6. Be Brave.
 Walk with courage.
 Live without fear.
 Speak your truth.
 Grow in wisdom and understanding.